ankane/dbx/README.md

 dbxInsert(db, table, records)
 ```

-If you use auto-incrementing ids in Postgres, the ids of the newly inserted rows can be returned by passing the column name:
+If you use auto-incrementing ids in Postgres, you can get the ids of newly inserted rows by passing the column name:

 ```r
 ids <- dbxInsert(db, table, records, returning=c("id"))